Kneidl18/Identifying-the-Structure-of-an-Artificial-Neural-Network-from-a-Flat-XML-File/README.md

 - Assumes square kernels for padding detection
 - Padding analysis works best when entire kernel is visible in some positions
 - Currently optimized for convolutional networks with MultiLink connections
-- XML temporary files are not automatically cleaned up (for debugging purposes)

 ## Future Enhancements

 - Support for non-square feature maps and kernels
-- Automatic cleanup of temporary XML files
 - Export to standard neural network formats (ONNX, TensorFlow, PyTorch)
 - Performance optimizations for very large networks
 - Support for additional network architectures beyond CNNs